deta: Functional Database Mapping

 query : query?

 Adds a JOIN to query.
 If a join type is not provided, then the join defaults to an INNER join.
+A join condition is required for all join types apart from #:cross.

 > (~> (from "posts" #:as p)